Hampton, Peterborough: Hampton College

 Hampton College, a secondary school built to serve Hampton, opened to years 7 and 8 in September 2005.
 By 2008 the school accepted students in years 7 through to 11.
 Further expansion, including a sixth form, was initially due for completion by 2010.
 Although the school will begin AS Level courses in September 2009, the date for the new buildings is currently under review.
 The school currently boasts an outdoor amphitheatre and is built around a courtyard setting.
 In the evenings, the school is used for a variety of groups and adult education classes and it is hoped that the school will eventually form the heart of the community within Hampton.
 The college was recently found to be 'outstanding' by Ofsted, and was rated as outstanding in 6 out of a possible 7 categories.
 This puts it in the top 2% of schools nationally.

 Economy

 Hampton has a jobs-to-homes ratio of 1.25.
 Total rateable value of Hampton businesses now exceeds £20m.

 Companies with distribution centres at Kingston Park, Hampton, include IKEA, Debenhams and Prologis.
 Other well-known names include News International, Kiddicare, GKL Northern and Volvo.
 Deafblind UK and Mencap have headquarters operations in Hampton.

 The 2011 UK census showed Orton with Hampton ward has the highest proportion of employed people in Peterborough.
 76.6% of 16- to 74-year-olds are working.

-Serpentine Green
+Local services

 Hampton is served by a large shopping centre - Serpentine Green - which opened in 1999 and includes a Tesco Extra hypermarket, Boots, Costa Coffee, CEX, and many other High St names.
 It is located off the A15 road and has free parking.